GabrielSCabrera/BanterBot/README.md

 ### SpeechToText
 A class that provides an interface to convert spoken language into written text using Azure Cognitive Services.
 It allows continuous speech recognition and provides real-time results as sentences are recognized.

-### BanterBotInterface
+### Interface

 An abstract base class for designing frontends for the BanterBot application.
 It provides a high-level interface for managing conversations with the bot, including sending messages, receiving responses, and updating the conversation area.
 Accepts both keyboard inputs and microphone voice inputs.

-### BanterBotTK
+### TKSimpleInterface

 A graphical user interface (GUI) for a chatbot application that employs OpenAI models for generating responses, Azure Neural Voices for text-to-speech, and Azure speech-to-text.
-The class inherits from both tkinter.Tk and BanterBotInterface, offering a seamless integration of chatbot functionality with an intuitive interface.
+The class inherits from both tkinter.Tk and Interface, offering a seamless integration of chatbot functionality with an intuitive interface.

 ## Installation